Lots of Damian Pictures… I’m Gonna Milk This One

 A giant horse arena thing.
 Was this here when I was in school?
 No – It was built in 2001.
 At 120 by 220 feet, UConn’s arena is one of the largest and newest in the country.
 The year-old arena includes a heated lounge, dressing rooms and an office.
 That’s nice.
 But polo?

 Still, that’s pretty cool.
 I’m not versed in polo and it seems pretty silly to me, but I’m not rich so what do I know?
-There’s even video of one of the more recent National Championships:
+There’s even video of one of their 2008 National Championship:

 That was my surprise for the day.
 Next time some Dukie or Pitt or Syracuse fan starts an argument about the Huskies, I’ll smugly ask them how their polo team is doing.
 There is a nice picnic spot across the road from the arena and another horse stable.
 I had no idea UConn had so many horses.